borbware/unity-basics-course/gamedev/gamedevelopment.md

   * You don’t need to try EVERYTHING, but if you have collaborators/stakeholders excited about an idea, don’t dispute the idea– try it out and see if it works.
   * Burn through a lot of bad or mediocre ideas as fast as possible to get to the good ones.

-## Have a good team

-* What is common in good teams?
-  * 5. impact: work matters
-  * 4. meaning: personally important
-  * 3. clear roles & clear goals
-  * 2. dependability: things get done on time
-  * 1. psychological safety

 ## Random

 * When making changes to variables, make them big